Roald Dahl: Diplomat, writer and intelligence officer

-This work introduced Dahl to espionage and the activities of the Canadian spymaster William Stephenson, known by the codename "Intrepid".
+This work introduced Dahl to espionage and the activities of the Canadian spymaster William Stephenson, known by the codename "Intrepid."
 During the war, Dahl supplied intelligence from Washington to Prime Minister Winston Churchill.
 As Dahl later said: "My job was to try to help Winston to get on with FDR, and tell Winston what was in the old boy's mind."
 Dahl also supplied intelligence to Stephenson and his organisation, known as British Security Coordination, which was part of MI6.
-Dahl was once sent back to Britain by British Embassy officials, supposedly for misconduct—"I got booted out by the big boys," he said.
+Dahl was once sent back to Britain by British Embassy officials, supposedly for misconduct—"I got booted out by the big boys", he said.
 Stephenson promptly sent him back to Washington—with a promotion to wing commander rank.
-Toward the end of the war, Dahl wrote some of the history of the secret organisation; he and Stephenson remained friends for decades after the war.
+Toward the end of the war, Dahl wrote some of the history of the secret organisation.
+He and Stephenson remained friends for decades after the war.

 Upon the war's conclusion, Dahl held the rank of a temporary wing commander (substantive flight lieutenant).
 Owing to the severity of his injuries from the 1940 accident, he was pronounced unfit for further service and was invalided out of the RAF in August 1946.
 He left the service with the substantive rank of squadron leader.
 His record of five aerial victories, qualifying him as a flying ace, has been confirmed by post-war research and cross-referenced in Axis records.
-It is most likely that he scored more than those victories during 20 April 1941, when 22 German aircraft were shot down.
+It is possible that he shot down more aircraft, for example on 20 April 1941 when the Germans lost several aircraft.